 What do you do when your deepest passion conflicts with a multi-generational belief that your family was cursed by that very same passion?
-That is exactly the battle Miguel Rivera, Pixar's title character, faces in Coco as he stumbles into the Land of the Dead and struggles to get home before times runs out.
+That is exactly the battle Miguel Rivera, Pixar’s title character faces in Coco as he stumbles into the Land of the Dead and struggles to get home before time runs out.

 Once in the underworld, Miguel gets to meet with several members of his family, including Imelda (his Great-Great-Grandmother) and decides to seek out de la Cruz himself for answers on how to fix the curse on his family.
 Miguel’s companion during his adventure in the underworld is Hector, a skeletal trickster who, as we gather, is full of comedic relief.
 Both articles also highlight the beauty of the underworld noting that it is “a dazzlingly vibrant, stacked metropolis inspired by the Mexican city of Guanajuato”.

 Additional insights note that Unkrich and the team spent a considerable amount of time creating the look of the skeletons since there were moments of emotional connection.